aerithnetzer/quartz/content/index.md

 ---
-title: Welcome to my KyberGarden
+title: Welcome to my <i>KyberGarden</i>
 ---

 Welcome to Aerith's KyberGarden

-I am a full-time NeoVim
+I am a full-time NeoVim nerd.

 ## More About Me